thewmh/wizardunicorn.ninja/worknotes/ab/discovery-jw-player.md

 #### Benefits of (continuing) to use JW Player

-* JW Player is the existing player and CDN used by Advisory
+* JW Player is the existing player and CDN used by AB

 * Extensive [Developer Documentation](https://beta-developer.jwplayer.com/jwplayer/docs)